-Compass/Gps Unit, Maps - Carry navigational devices and know how to use them.
+Compass/GPS unit, maps - and the knowledge of how to use them.

-Survival Gear In Dry Bags - even if you are only on a day trip, having a blanket or sleeping bag, fire starter and matches stored in a dry bag could be life saving if, in an emergency, you capsize and / or have to spend the night out.
+Survival gear in dry bags - even if you are only on a day trip, having a blanket or sleeping bag, fire starter and matches stored in a dry bag could be life saving if, in an emergency, you capsize and/or have to spend the night out.